vinniefalco/LuaBridge/trunk/README.txt

    increased by editing include/impl/typelist.hpp)
  * Returning objects from functions other than through a shared_ptr
  * Passing objects to functions by value
- * Overloading operators
  * Overloaded functions, methods, or constructors
- * Global properties
- * Packages/namespaces
+ * Global variables (variables must be wrapped in a named scope)
  * Automatic conversion between STL container types and Lua tables
  * Inheriting Lua classes from C++ classes